 THE WISDOM OF SOLOMON; THE PATIENCE OF JOB

 We ask a lot of law enforcement.
 And for a litigious country, the standard is higher than ever before – usually too high.
 Since New York City formed the first public police department in 1845 the role of peace officer has been radically changed.
 But the quality of leadership determines if that’s a good or bad thing.

 As a resident of Racine County, I support our Sheriff Christopher Schmaling.
 I believe in his character and level-headedness.
 I trust his adherence to the constitution he swore to uphold, and if all hell broke loose, I would turn to his office for protection if my own failed.
-We are fortunate to have Sheriff David Clarke in neighboring Milwaukee as well.
-These two men support the conservative ideas I hold dear, and appreciate a well-armed society making their job easier.
-Not only do I trust them, but I deeply respect all law enforcement for the job they do each day.
+He holds conservative ideas I hold dear, and appreciates a self-armed society making their job easier.
+Not only do I trust leaders like him, but I deeply respect all law enforcement for the job they do each day.
 There is perhaps no other civil service job of higher honor than one willing to lay their life down for the community.

 In 1936, Criminal Justice pioneer and former police chief August Vollmer said:

 We expect our police “…to have the wisdom of Solomon, the courage of David, the patience of Job and the leadership of Moses, the kindness of the Good Samaritan, the strategy of Alexander, the faith of Daniel, the diplomacy of Lincoln, the tolerance of the Carpenter of Nazareth, and, finally, an intimate knowledge of every branch of the natural, biological, and social sciences.
 If he had all these, he might be a good policeman.”